activescott/home-infra/README.md

 ## k8s/apps

+Most of these are now in the process of being moved to https://github.com/activescott/home-infra-k8s-flux They are largely unchanged only minor modifications to support flux (e.g. secrets management).

 These are my apps running at home in Kubernetes.
 I am currently using k3s on either debian or TrueNAS (playing with both).

 ### [k8s/apps/home-assistant](k8s/apps/home-assistant)